acer51-doctom/how-to-JNUSTool/README.md

 # How-To-JNUSTool
 How-to: Use JNUSTool

-This guide contains everything you need and explains how to use JNUSTool (i'm late to this i swear)
+This guide contains everything you need and explains how to use JNUSTool (i'm so late to this istg)

 > [!NOTE]
 > This is compatible with all types of PCs.
 Which means that Mac and Linux are supported in this guide.
+And this also applies if you replaced a normal system file by a custom one.

 > [!CAUTION]
 The methods used in this guide will give you access to System Files.
 Do NOT mess something up.
 I'm not responsible for anything, at your own risk!